 The duration can vary among individuals, with some experiencing shedding for a shorter or longer period.
 As the shedding phase ends, new, thicker hair growth should become more noticeable.

 Can minoxidil shedding be completely prevented?

-Minoxidil shedding cannot be completely prevented, as it is a common side effect of the medication and an indication that it is working.
+Completely preventing minoxidil hair shedding is challenging, as it's a common side effect of this hair loss treatment, and an indication that it is working.

-The shedding occurs due to the transition of hair follicles from the resting phase to the growing phase, allowing new hair to replace the old, thinning hair.
+The cause of hair shedding in the case of minoxidil is the transition of hair follicles from their resting phase to the active growth phase, allowing new hair to replace the older, thinning strands.

 It's important to continue using minoxidil as prescribed and consult your healthcare provider if you have concerns about shedding or other side effects.